Typhoon Kalmaegi: Philippines

 In Negros Occidental, at least 77 people were killed, while 63 were reported missing.
 Twenty-three people were killed in Negros Oriental, while five others went missing.
 A barangay official also died in Panglao, Bohol due to a falling coconut tree.
 Two people were killed while another went missing in Southern Leyte, where a province-wide power outage occurred.
 A state of calamity was declared in Silago, where up to 95% of houses were damaged after the town experienced its first major flooding since 1952.
 The entire service area of Negros Power in Negros Occidental, including Bacolod, lost electricity, affecting 250,000 customers.
 The Wright–Taft Road in Taft, Eastern Samar, was impassable.
-A national road in Alaminos was only reported as passable in one lane.
+The Visayas State University in Baybay sustained heavy damage.
+A rain-induced landslide was reported in Antique, burying a motorcycle.
+A family of four died in Mandaue while a four-month-old infant died in floodwaters.
+In the island barangays of Guiuan, 30 percent of homes were damaged.
+The town was also placed under a state of calamity.
+Uprooted trees and damaged electrical lines were reported in Lapu-Lapu City, but no deaths were recorded.
+In Iloilo City, 243 houses were damaged, while 23 were destroyed.
+More than 1,000 houses were damaged in Iloilo Province.
+In Antique, seven municipalities experienced power outages.
+Within 24 hours, Kalmaegi generated 235.2 mm of rain in Maasin, Southern Leyte, and 183 mm of rain in Lapu-Lapu City, which was greater than the monthly average in those areas.
+Two people died in separate storm-related incidents in Capiz and Antique.
+Thousands remained without water in Cebu as of November 12, as officials stated that while water had been restored to 75% of households, many were still without water due to flooding cutting off access to several major facilities.